-Table 14 on page 146 shows what data-in-virtual requires of the tasks that represent the authorized programs that issue the DIV macros.
+Table 14 on page 149 shows what data-in-virtual requires of the tasks that represent the authorized programs that issue the DIV macros.
 The table does not show the IDENTIFY service because data-in-virtual does not have restrictions on this service.

-Table 14: Requirements for authorized programs using the DIV services with data spaces ACCESS MAP SAVE UNIDENTIFY, UNACCESS, UNMAP, RESET Object is a linear data set, window is in a data space Task (or authorized subtask of the task) that issued the DIV IDENTIFY.
+Table 14.
+Requirements for authorized programs using the DIV services with data spaces ACCESS MAP SAVE UNIDENTIFY, UNACCESS, UNMAP, RESET Object is a linear data set, window is in a data space Task that issued the DIV IDENTIFY.
+Task (or authorized subtask of the task) that issued the DIV IDENTIFY.
 (See Notes.)
 Task (or authorized subtask of the task) that issued the DIV IDENTIFY.
 The task does not have to own the data space.
 Task (or authorized subtask of the task) that issued the DIV IDENTIFY.
 The task does not have to own the data space.